Skip Navigation

 Contact Halton Region immediately by calling 311 (24 hours a day, 7 days a week)

-• Public Works staff will review the property history, and contact the homeowner directly to discuss the situation.
+• Public Works staff will review the property history, and contact you directly to discuss the situation.

 • If necessary, staff will arrange for an external contractor typically provided by Enbridge Gas to investigate.